peteroupc/CBOR-Java/api/com.upokecenter.cbor.CBORObject.md

 Converts an arbitrary object to a text string in JavaScript object Notation (JSON) format, as in the ToJSONString method, and writes that string to a data stream in UTF-8.
-If the object is convertible to a CBOR map, or to a CBOR object that contains CBOR maps, the keys to those maps are written out to the JSON string in an undefined order.
+If the object is convertible to a CBOR map, or to a CBOR object that contains CBOR maps, the order in which the keys to those maps are written out to the JSON string is undefined unless the map was created using the NewOrderedMap method.
  The example code given in
  <b>PeterO.Cbor.CBORObject.ToJSONString(PeterO.Cbor.JSONOptions)</b>
  can be used to write out certain keys of a CBOR map in a given order to a JSON string.